lee-lindley/plsql_utilities/README.md

 ;
 ```

-Output (notice how the header row counts as one of the 10 rows!):
+Output (notice how the header row counts as one of the 10 rows!
+It is just a data record in the resultset.):

     "Employee Name","Hire Date","Employee ID"
     "Ellen Abel","20040511",174